 4. Start a conversation.
 No one wants to feel like they’ve been lectured on route to the mailroom.
 Give your listener the chance to interject or ask a question.
 Even better, start with a question about them to find some common ground.

 So, how’s your pitch looking?
-We’d love to see/hear/read what you’ve created.
+We’d love to see/hear/read what you’ve created on our Jimdo Instagram.

 If you meet your dream client in the elevator tomorrow, what will you say?
 Now you’ve got everything you need to pique their interest before your time’s up.
 Who knows what doors will open.
 Don’t forget to have your business cards at the ready too, so potential customers will have an eye-catching logo and contact info to remember you by!